joebuschmann/SProxy/README.md

     var proxy = SProxy.createProxy(anObject, { onEnter: before, onExit: after });
 ```

-What if you only want to create a proxy for methods and properties that start with the letter "s"?
+What if you only want to create a proxy for properties that start with the letter "s"?

 ```Javascript
     var anObject = new AnObject();